ibm-cloud-docs/speech-to-text/acoustic-create.md

   </tr>
 </table>

 The following example creates a new custom acoustic model named `Example acoustic model`.
-The model is created for the base model `en-US-BroadbandModel` and has the description `Example custom acoustic model`.
+The model is created for the base model `en-US_BroadbandModel` and has the description `Example custom acoustic model`.
 The `Content-Type` header specifies that JSON data is being passed to the method.

 ```bash
 curl -X POST -u {username}:{password}